Learn about high dynamic range photography: how to take photos, merge them into one and edit them.

 The scientific aspect is taking bracketed shots at different exposure and merging them into one.
 The artistic aspect is a wide range of effects from natural to extreme and dramatic.

 Now we are going to provide you with everything you need to know about the HDR process.
 You will also find a lot of other helpful info for both beginning and advanced photographers in our blog.
 For example, you can easily choose the perfect free photo editor for Mac from our wide selection.

 Discover HDR: High Dynamic Range in Photography

+What does HDR stand for in photography?
+It's very simple.
 Photography became an important part of human life a long time ago.
 Today, every two minutes, people take as many pictures as taken throughout the entire 19th century!
 The word “Photograph” is translated from Greek as drawing with light.

 It means we use the power of lighting to create magnificent shots and share them with others.
 Dynamic range is the amount of light and dark that a camera can capture and display.
-The more detail the photo contains the more impressive effect it provides.
+The more detail the photo contains the more impressive the effect it provides.